Ms Helen Johnston

 |URL for Business Card:||http://people.unisa.edu.au/Helen.Johnston|

-I am the Language and Learning Coordinator (Widening Participation) in the UniSA's L3:Language, Literacies and Learning team.
-Two of the wider L3 team have a focus on Widening Participation.
-We are heavily involved in first year initiatives and transition programs.
+I am the Language and Learning Coordinator (Widening Participation) in the UniSA's L3:Language, Literacies and Learning team and heavily involved in first year initiatives and transition programs.

 - Student learning in higher education and English for academic and professional purposes